 Section 3 - BRITISH - Group 2

-The Chartreux is a natural French breed with a large, robust, well-proportioned, muscular body.
-It has been renowned since antiquity for its hunting prowess and its dense, greyish-blue, slightly woolly coat.
-They are extremely supple and agile cats and the qualities of strength, unrivalled intelligence and adaptability, enabled them to survive in the wild for centuries.
+The Chartreux is a shorthair French breed with a robust well-proportioned muscular body.
+It is renowned since antiquity for its hunting prowess and its dense greyish blue slightly woolly coat.
+They are extremely supple and agile cats, and their qualities of strength, unrivalled intelligence and adaptability, enabled them to survive in the wild for centuries.
+The expressive eyes are one of its most endearing features.
+The Chartreux is calm and affectionate and has a gentle but seldom used voice.
+Males are much larger than females and slower to mature.

-It is believed that these blue cats originated in the rugged, mountainous regions of Turkey and Iran.
-Their unique coat also indicates that they lived in damp areas with cold nights and harsh winters.
-They were brought to France by returning Crusaders or merchants in the 13th century.
-The cats adopted France with all their native vitality and intelligence and the country adopted the breed.
 Stories of the blue cats began during the 16th century, describing them as stocky cats with a woolly ash-grey coat and copper eyes.
-The name Chartreux was first mentioned in 1723, but the origin of the name remains unclear, but, because of the soft and woolly coat, it is possible that these cats were named after the luxurious Spanish wool 'la pile des Chartreux'.
-Although known as the “Cat of France”, they were also referred to as “the cat of the common people”.
-They did not lead easy lives, as they were valued primarily for the pelt, the meat and as ratters.
-Natural colonies of these cats were living in Paris and in some isolated regions of France until the early 20th century.
-However, after WW I, no major breeding colonies of pure Chartreux were known to exist, so some French breeders became interested in preserving this ancient breed for posterity.
-They put together a breed standard based on the 18th century naturalists’ descriptions and the breed has changed very little since then, which is unusual in the cat fancy, as many breeds have changed significantly in that time.
+The name Chartreux was first mentioned in 1723.
+The exact origin of the name remains unclear, but, because of the soft and woolly coat, it is possible that these cats were named after the luxurious Spanish wool 'la pile des Chartreux'.
+Although known as the ‘cat of France’, they were also referred to as ‘the cat of the common people’.
+They didn’t lead easy lives as they were valued primarily for the pelt, the meat and as ratters.
+At the beginning of the 20th century only a few wild colonies were left, so some French breeders became interested in preserving this ancient breed for posterity.
+They put together a breed standard based on the 18th century naturalists’ descriptions and the breed has changed very little since then, which is unusual in the cat fancy.

 Appearance and Colours

-The head is the shape of a trapezium, wider at the base and narrower at the top, and broad with rounded contours.
+The head is broad with rounded contours.
 The cheeks are full and the jowls, especially in males over 2 years of age, make the head look wider at the base than at the top.
-The profile has a gently concave curve at eye level, with a high forehead and a flat plane between the ears.
-The nose is straight, wide and moderately long.
-The muzzle is narrow in relation to the overall width of the head, not long nor pointed, with full whisker pads and a firm chin, giving a sweet, smiling expression.
-The eyes are one of its most endearing features.
-They are large, open and expressive with the outer corner curving slightly upward, set moderately wide apart with the colour varying from yellow to copper.
-The ears are broad at the base, slightly rounded and medium size set high on the head.
-The body is semi-cobby, sturdy with broad shoulders and a deep chest, medium length with a strong bone structure and dense powerful musculature.
+The profile has a high forehead with a slight curve at eye level.
+The nose is straight, broad and moderately long.
+The muzzle is narrow in relation to the overall width of the head, not pointed, with full whisker pads and a firm chin giving a sweet smiling expression.
+The eyes are large, rounded, open with the outer corner pointing slightly upward, set moderately wide apart with the colour varying from yellow to copper.
+The ears are medium size set high on the head with slightly rounded tips.
+The body is semi-cobby, sturdy with broad shoulders and a deep chest.
+Medium length with a strong bone structure and dense powerful musculature.
 The neck is short, thick and muscular.
 Females are significantly smaller, but still robust and well-muscled.
 The coat is a distinctive feature of the breed.
-Medium-short, dense, slightly woolly and open in texture with abundant undercoat, looking almost water repellent.
+Medium-short, dense, slightly woolly in texture with a ‘breaking look’ and an abundant undercoat.
 All uniform shades of greyish blue are acceptable.
 The nose leather is slate-grey, the lips blue and the paw pads rose-taupe.

-The Chartreux has a gentle but seldom used voice.
-They are calm, observant, intelligent, non-aggressive, affectionate and good with children and other animals.
-The Chartreux are playful well into maturity, which is reached at between two and three years.
-They tend to bond with one person in their household, preferring to be in their general vicinity, though they are still loving and affectionate towards the other members of the household.
+The Chartreux are calm, observant, intelligent, non-aggressive, affectionate and good with children and other animals.
+They are playful well into maturity, which is reached at 3 years for females and 5 years for males.
+They tend to bond with one person in their household, preferring to be in their general vicinity, though they are still loving and affectionate towards the other members of the family.
 They play in short spurts, sleeping and relaxing the rest of the time.
 They are creatures of habit and enjoy the same games and rituals day after day.
-They are also known for being particularly intelligent, which has probably enabled them to get quickly used to modern indoor life and to become perfect pets loved by the whole family.
-They prefer to be nearby, preferably getting their cheeks scratched.
+They are also known for being particularly intelligent, which has probably enabled them to get quickly used to modern indoor life and to become perfect pets loved by everybody.
+They like to be close and being made a fuss of.
 Their supportive, cheerful presence can be wonderful for elderly people and people living alone, yet this devotion is never obtrusive.
-They accommodate themselves to most situations without complaint and do not mind being left alone for long periods.
+They accommodate themselves to most situations without complaint and do not mind being left alone for many hours now and again.